keptn-workshops/getting-started/README.md

 Now it's time to deploy our next version of the simplenode service.
 This version meets all SLOs during the performance tests, but there is a hidden flag that causes the service to fail frequently while it is in production.
 This will be detected by Dynatrace, which will send a problem event to Keptn.
-Using our remediation.yaml file, we can tell Keptn how to automatically remediate problems of a certain type se we can keep the lights up in production.
+Using our remediation.yaml file, we can tell Keptn how to automatically remediate problems of a certain type so we can keep the lights up in production.

 ### Upload remediation file